 Hanger for OCD

-It detects which side the user holds and automatically rotates the hook in the correct direction
+It detects which side the user holds and automatically rotates the hook towards the other side

-We designed a hanger for people with OCD.
-The hanger detects which side the user holds and automatically rotates the hook in the correct direction.
+We designed a hanger for people with OCD (Obsessive-Compulsive Disorder).
+The hanger detects which side the user holds and automatically rotates the hook towards the other side so it can be easily put on a rack.

 This project was developed for an imaginary Absurd Hotel in Japan.
 We designed and created an object for this hotel with a given set of CMF, including white oak, aluminum, transparent acrylic, white plastic, and malaquita for the color.
 This project is a collaboration between Michael Zhou and Jason Gao.